aphiria/aphiria/src/Http/Formatting/Serialization/README.md

 * `CamelCasePropertyNameFormatter`
 * `SnakeCasePropertyNameFormatter`

-To create your own interceptor, implement `IEncodingInterceptor`, and pass it into the serializer's constructor:
+You can use an interceptor in your serializer by passing it as a parameter:

 ```php
 $jsonSerializer = new JsonSerializer($contracts, [new MyCustomInterceptor()]);
 ```

+To create your own interceptor, simply implement `IEncodingInterceptor` and pass it into the serializer.